Can You Legitimately Strike It Rich From Penny Stocks?

 Let’s say you owned 5,000 shares of a company, but the trading volume is only 1,000 per day.
 You’d realistically have to wait five days to sell all your shares.
 Even then, you may have to sell for much lower than your ask price.

-In investor speak, this is known as low liquidity: To quickly convert your investment to cash, it’s likely that you’ll have to do so by discounting the price.
+In investor speak, this is known as low liquidity: To quickly convert your investment to cash, it’s likely that you’d have to sell at a low price and lose money.

 The world of penny stocks is filled with fraudsters who prey on inexperienced investors.
 Two of the most common penny stock scams are the pump and dump and the short and distort.

-Pump and dump: Scammers drum up hype about a company to drive up share prices.
-They may say that a company has found the cure for coronavirus or that it’s found a new gold mine.
+Pump and dump schemes: Scammers drum up hype about a company to drive up share prices.
+They may say that a company has found the cure for COVID-19 or that it’s discovered a new gold mine.
 Then they offload their inflated shares on unsuspecting investors.

-Short and distort: Investors use a complicated maneuver called short selling when they’re betting a stock’s value will drop or become worthless.
+Short and distort: Investors use a maneuver called short selling when they’re betting a stock’s value will drop or become worthless.
+When you short a stock, you essentially borrow shares in hopes that the price will drop.
+Then you can buy it back at a lower price to close out your position.
 With the short-and-distort scam, fraudsters short the stock, then spread false negative rumors about the company.
 When share prices plummet, they profit.

-7 Rules to Follow if You’re Still Determined to Invest
+6 Rules to Follow if You’re Determined to Trade Penny Stocks

 But what if you’re determined to do it anyway?
 Follow these rules to mitigate the risks.